simbaesther/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *13-unique: a script that takes a list of words as inputs and prints only words that appear exactly once. input format one line one word. output format one line one word.
 Words should be sorted
-*14-findthatword: display lines containing the pattern "root" from the file /etc/passwd *15-countthatword: display the number of the lines that contain the pattern "bin" in the file /etc/passwd *16-whatsnext: display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
+*14-findthatword: display lines containing the pattern "root" from the file /etc/passwd *15-countthatword: display the number of the lines that contain the pattern "bin" in the file /etc/passwd *16-whatsnext: display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd *17-hidethisword: display all the lines in the file /etc/passwd that do not contain the pattern "bin"